A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

-Recall that for its case and hospitalization endpoints, the FDA's benefit-risk model consists of model inputs $C$ and $H$ (the number of COVID cases and hospitalizations in a test population of one million unvaccinated males) as well as VE and VEH (the fractions of these events prevented by full vaccination).
-These model inputs are combined to project the cases-prevented and hospitalizations-prevented benefits of vaccinating the test population, and this projected benefit is compared to the model's corresponding risk inputs, the number of VAM/P cases and hospitalizations projected for the 2nd mRNA-1273 dose.
-This comparison, or output of the model, depends on what values are used for each of the model inputs.
-The FDA performed the comparison under six scenarios, each corresponding to a particular choice of input values.
+Recall that for its cases and hospitalizations endpoints, the FDA's benefit--risk model has inputs $C$ and $H$ (the numbers of anticipated evaluation-period COVID cases and hospitalizations, respectively, in a test population of one million unvaccinated males) as well as $VE$ and $VEH$ (the fractions of these events prevented by full vaccination).
+These model inputs are combined to project the cases-prevented and hospitalizations-prevented benefits of vaccinating the test population, and these benefits are compared to the model's corresponding risk inputs, the numbers of VAM/P cases and hospitalizations projected for the 2nd mRNA-1273 dose.

 Our model, which has hospitalizations as its endpoint, is algebraic (like the FDA's) and thus is widely accessible.
 Our model extends the FDA's by not only incorporating prior-infection protection but also by being essentially equivalent to the FDA's model if prior infection is assumed to provide no protection.
 Because the FDA relied on CDC data to supply projected values for $C$ and $H$, the FDA's model does not explicitly link cases to hospitalizations and similarly does not explicitly link $VE$ and $VEH$.
 In contrast, our model does provide these links.
 For example, it links infections, a key model input replacing reported cases, to hospitalizations via another key input---the {\it infection-hospitalization rate} IHR.
 Additional input variables are described below.

-We extend and improve the FDA’s benefit-risk model for mRNA-1273 vaccination, focusing on the hospitalizations endpoint: those prevented by vaccination vs.\ those caused by VAM/P. Our model has the same structure as the FDA's but has infections (not reported cases) as a key model input and links infections to hospitalizations via another key input---the {\it infection hospitalization rate} IHR.
-Additional inputs account for the fraction of the test population having a prior COVID infection as well as for the protection against infection and hospitalization provided by vaccination, by prior-infection, or by both (hybrid protection).
 Model inputs are combined to project the hospitalizations-prevented benefit of vaccinating a test population, and this projected benefit is compared to the model's risk input, the projected number of VAM/P hospitalizations expected to occur in the course of achieving a fully vaccinated test population. {\it In our modeling, ''infection'' is any COVID infection, symptomatic or asymptomatic.}